americanexpress/one-app-cli/packages/one-app-bundler/README.md

 `providedExternals`, which is an array of external dependencies to be bundled with it and provided to other modules.

+Modules shouldn't configure both `providedExternals` and `requiredExternals`.

+Any module with `requiredExternals` configured will be validated at runtime to ensure that the root module is in fact providing those `requiredExternals`, and will fail to load if it is not.
+For example, if your child module requires `^2.1.0` of a dependency but your root module provides `2.0.0`, One App will fail to load your child module as it does not satisfy the required semantic range.

+If you attempt to include one of the [dependencies](https://github.com/americanexpress/one-app-cli/blob/main/packages/one-app-bundler/webpack/webpack.common.js#L102-L155) provided by One App in your `providedExternals` or `requiredExternals`, your build will fail.

 First make sure to add your dependency to your module's `package.json`:

 ```bash